Harrix/Harrix-CodeStyle/Style-Git.md

 Style.
 Correction code
 Style.
 Beautify code
 Fix bug with ...
-Fix punctuation error
+Fix punctuation errors
-Fix spelling mistake
+Fix spelling mistakes
 Fix style error
 Modify some parts of the code
 Update the files on the new version